rejectedsoftware/vibelog/README.md

 	If you want to run multiple blogs on the same database, you should choose a meaningful configuration name instead of "vibelog".
 Each blog should have its own configuration name.

-5. Start the application (vibe will automatically download vibelog)
+4. Start the application (vibe will automatically download vibelog)

 		$ vibe

-You will probably also want to copy the views/layout.dt file to your own project and modify it to your needs (e.g. by adding a style sheet)
+You will probably also want to copy the views/layout.dt file to your own project and modify it to your needs (e.g. by adding a style sheet).
+The blog is accessible at <http://127.0.0.1:8080>.

 Setting everything up